UK employment law April 2026: Data protection special

-This month: Supreme Court Equality Act ruling, modern slavery changes, significant equality consultation, plus, tribunal rulings
+This month: Modern slavery changes, significant equality consultation, plus, tribunal rulings

-In this month’s employment law round-up we are looking at the implications of the Supreme Court ruling on “sex” in the Equality Act 2010.
-We also highlight a long-awaited change to modern slavery reporting guidance, plus signpost a significant call for evidence on equality law.
+In this month’s employment law round-up we highlight a long-awaited change to modern slavery reporting guidance, plus signpost a significant call for evidence on equality law.
 Finally, we address a series of tribunals that are worth practitioners considering.

 For nearly a decade there has been widespread efforts to change guidance around the Modern Slavery Act 2015 (MSA).